Unified Concept Editing in Diffusion Models: Related Work

 \paragraph{Offensive content.} Diffusion models also sometimes generate inappropriate images, such as nude and violent images.
 Various methods have been proposed to filter out inappropriate images from the training data or at inference time \cite{gandhi2020scalable, nichol2021glide}; for example the Stable Diffusion implementation includes a ``not safe for work'' safety checker that returns a black image when an unsafe image is detected\cite{bedapudi2022nudenet, laborde2022nsfw, rando2022red}, and other work has addressed the issue in through image editing at inference time \cite{schramowski2023safe}.
 In cases where open-source code and model weights are openly available, such post-production filters can be easily disabled\cite{smith2022howto}.
 A more difficult-to-circumvent approach removes the knowledge of unwanted concepts from the model weights; previous methods taking that approach have proposed attention re-steering through fine-tuning \cite{zhang2023forget}, fine-tuning the attention weights \cite{gandikota2023erasing} and continual learning \cite{heng2023selective}.
 While previous methods all fine-tune the model, we propose a fast and efficient method to erase offensive concepts using a closed-form edit.

-\paragraph{Social biases.} Diffusion image generation models have been found to be prone to social and cultural biases \cite{struppek2022biased, cho2022dalleval, luccioni2023stable}, even exaggerating and amplifying societal stereotypes beyond simple imbalances in the training data \cite{binachi2023, fraser2023friendly}.
+\paragraph{Social biases.} Diffusion image generation models have been found to be prone to social and cultural biases \cite{struppek2022biased, cho2022dalleval, luccioni2023stable}, even exaggerating and amplifying societal stereotypes beyond simple imbalances in the training data \cite{binachi2023, fraser2023friendly}, although quantifying amplification can be subtle \cite{seshadri-amplification-paradox}.
 Previous work has tackled this issue by modifying model parameters after training, by projecting out biased directions in the text embedding \cite{chuang2023debiasing}, or by performing algebraic manipulation of the representations \cite{wang2023concept}.
 One previous work, which inspires our current method, applies a direct closed-form model editing method \cite{orgad2023editing}.
 The previous works have found that debiasing multiple concepts simultaneously is challenging, because debiasing one concept affects others, even in the presence of regularization methods.
 Our method overcomes that limitation with a new debiasing procedure that eliminates the mutual effect between concepts.

 \paragraph{Model editing.} Model editing has recently emerged as an approach to control a model's behavior without training.
 In model editing, a subset of the model's weights is modified by locating the knowledge in the model and targeting it.
+Notably, \cite{bau2020rewriting} introduced a closed-form approach to manipulate specific rules encoded in deep generative vision models, enabling users to interactively modify these rules.
 Closed-form solutions for editing knowlege in generative text models have been proposed in \cite{meng2022locating, meng2022mass}, while \cite{orgad2023editing, arad2023refact} have edited knowledge in text-to-image diffusion models by targeting either the cross-attention layers or the text-encoder layers.
 Our method adopts and generalizes these approaches to enable removal and debiasing of many concepts simultaneously in text-to-image models.